 ConvertKit lets you organize subscribers in two ways:

 - Tags – Help organize existing subscribers based on previous behavior, like purchasing a product or clicking specific links in your emails.

 Here’s an example: you sell multiple types of online courses.
 ConvertKit lets you tag subscribers who purchase different courses with a unique tag for each course.
-You can then create a segment that includes all past course purchasers and market your latest course to them.
+You can create a segment that includes all past course purchasers and market your latest course to them.
 Alternatively, you can create a segment that excludes previous course purchasers and market to non-purchasers to try and get them to buy.

 You can create segments using other filters, like specific sign-up forms subscribers completed or specific products subscribers bought.
 But tags are the most powerful way to create new segments to market to.

-Email automation is an important feature since typically, the more work you can automate off your plate, the more time you save and the more traffic and blogging revenue you generate.
+Email automation is an important feature since, typically, the more work you can automate off your plate, the more time you save and the more traffic and blogging revenue you generate.

 For the non-technical, my favorite part is the pre-built automation templates you can use.